From Hell letter: The letter

-The letter came into the possession of the City of London Police, being later transferred to the Metropolitan Police.
-The original letter and the kidney which accompanied it have since been lost or stolen, along with other contents that were contained in the Metropolitan Police Ripper files.
-Fortunately, a photograph was taken of the "From Hell" letter; unfortunately, the original of this photograph has now also disappeared.
-The image shown here is from the photograph.

 Analysis

 Hundreds of letters claiming to be from the killer were posted at the time of the Ripper murders, but many researchers argue that the "From Hell" letter is one of a handful of possibly authentic writings received from the murderer.
 The author did not sign this correspondence with the "Jack the Ripper" pseudonym, distinguishing it from the earlier "Dear Boss" letter and "Saucy Jacky" postcard, as well as their many imitators.
 Furthermore, the handwriting in the "Dear Boss" letter and "Saucy Jacky" postcard are markedly similar, but the handwriting of the "From Hell" letter is dissimilar.
 The letter was delivered to Lusk personally without reference to the police or to the British government, which could indicate animosity towards Lusk or the local Whitechapel community of which he was a member.

-Opinions pertaining to the authenticity of the letter among those that have researched the case are divided.
+Opinions regarding the authenticity of the letter are divided.
 The possibility has been raised that all of the communications supposedly from the Whitechapel murderer are fraudulent, acts done by cranks or by journalists seeking to maintain the public interest in the murders and thus increase sales of their newspapers.
-Scotland Yard had reason to doubt the validity of the letter yet ultimately did not take action against suspected reporters.
+Scotland Yard had reason to doubt the validity of the letter, yet ultimately did not take action against suspected reporters.
 However, the many differences between the "From Hell" letter and the vast majority of the messages received have been cited by some figures analysing the case, such as a forensic handwriting expert interviewed by the History Channel and another interviewed by the Discovery Channel, as evidence to view it as possibly the only authentic letter.